Mighty-Geek/Shop-N-Suggest/README.md

 # Shop-N-Suggest
-A shopping portal embedded with real time chatting feature.
+A shopping portal embedded with real time chatting feature using socket.io.